TheRoundWon/Twitch_App/README.md

 ```
  * Algo Notes - Scales in O(N) where N = # of clips.
 Typical run time to process 10 clips is around 30 seconds

 - twitch-video-processor.py - handles the post-processing required for youtube uploads.
 The video processing script can incorporate a logo into your twitch clip as well as resize the clip to be YT shorts friendly.
-Since we are using a pyscript - very slow and not optimal render quality.
-This process wil likely be migraited to a script which can ensure better video fidelity and processing time.
+Now that we are using ffmpeg to handle our video processing ()

 ```
 python3 twitch-video-puller.py <int: default 5>